 Who Can Become a Pawlet Firefighter?

+People of any gender and background are welcomed on our agency.
+The PVFD does not discriminate on the basis of race, color, creed, sex, age, religion, national origin, ancestry, marital status or physical or mental handicap that does not materially affect the ability of the applicant to perform the duties of a volunteer firefighter.
 Emergency operations like structural firefighting are demanding work, and require a certain level of physical aptitude.
 But if you are not very fit or are physically disabled in some way, don’t count yourself out!
 There are many valuable roles in the fire service that are not especially physically demanding.

 What Happens When I Volunteer?

 When you volunteer, you will talk to a firefighter who will make sure you meet the basic criteria for membership, answer any questions you have, and give you an application form.
 Once you submit an application at our monthly meeting, a one-month probationary period will begin.
 During this time, you will join us for trainings and start to learn the ropes.
 At our monthly meeting the month after you apply, you will be eligible to join our department.

 What is Expected of Me?

 It is expected that every member will respond to all calls they are available to answer, attend department meetings regularly, and train with us.
 We understand that work and family commitments will take precedence sometimes– we all have jobs and families, too.
 We require firefighters to log 24 training hours each year.
 We do not require firefighters to obtain certifications, though we do strongly encourage it.
 We expect all members to learn and follow department procedures, and to adopt the professional demeanor and can-do attitude that is the hallmark of our agency.

 No!
 All you need is commitment and a willingness to learn.